 Disruption is now a common word in the entrepreneurial and startup communities.
 It neatly summarises the goal of many fledgling businesses: enter a stagnant field and shake things up – or as stated during our panel, “making the impossible possible”.

 For those behind disruptive businesses they see themselves as making a positive impact on an industry while making a profit.
 They point to examples over recent years of entire industries that have been disrupted by online startups and new entrants.
 These businesses have changed the way we work, travel, pay for things, listen to music, and share news: Google, Skype, iTunes, Spotify, Uber, Airbnb – the list goes on and on.

 For the existing incumbents in these sectors, however, the presence of these new kids on the block is often viewed with trepidation and concern.
 Already operating with a tried and tested business model, their worry is not only financial, but also about sector reputation and market viability.
 Many still remember the dotcom bubble bursting at the start of the century and are wary of valuations often placed on businesses that could have a disruptive impact on their industry as a whole.

-Ultimately, and as recognised by the panel, start-ups and established corporations needn’t always be cast as natural enemies; they can both learn from each other—whether it is becoming more lean and agile or learning to run a more profitable, stable business.
+Ultimately, and as recognized by the panel, startups and established corporations needn’t always be cast as natural enemies; they can both learn from each other—whether it is becoming more lean and agile or learning to run a more profitable, stable business.
 Business is all about being number one, but as shown above, forming a great relationship can lead to a better, more innovative market for all.